MichelDucartier/ada-jekyll/index.md

 We're on a mission to spot actors that created comfort zones for themselves, our magnifying glass being our data analysis knowledge.
 Throughout this analysis, we will be zooming in on patterns, crunching numbers, and charting plots to uncover comfort zones in movie genres and in personas.
-We'll also take a peek behind the casting curtain to try and find hidden patterns in who gets to play the hero, the villain, the casanova?
+We'll also take a peek behind the casting curtain to try and find hidden patterns in who gets to play the hero, the villain or the casanova.

 Join us on this exclusive backstage pass as we lift the velvet curtains on this data.
 Together, we'll navigate through this lattice of information to perhaps capture the essence of cinema typecasting.